WizWorksInc/DragonArchiver/README.md

 # DragonArchiver
-This is a work in progress project I am doing for myself and improving my understanding of desktop development.
-I may do this in c# but I've not left anything off the table for the time being.
+This project is still in the early design phase of choices to be made.
+Currently I am still deciding on many of the core design choices for the project.